 In a typical constant product AMM, the AMM quotes the same price for buys/sells and charges a flat fee.

 To implicitly utilise a dynamic fee, Drift v2's AMM quotes different prices for buys and sells.
-The offset from the mid price is dynamic based upon current inventory.
+The offset from the mid-price is dynamic based on the current inventory.

 Base long spread and short spread are currently set as:

-The bid/ask points on the curve are calculated as follows:
+The bid/ask points on the curve are calculated as follows (exact efficient integer math method calculated on contract):

 The quote_reserve is defined as the total AMM reserves of the quote asset.
 Then using the same k to back out the base_reserve for the bid/ask curves as well.